 Tip: If you're doing screencasts and you want to record your browser, but also hide your toolbar and any other tabs you may have open in that window, create a specific size in Window Resizer that's the same as the size of the video you want to export, but make sure that size is the size of the viewport (which there's an option for in this tool), not the window.
 The viewport is everything below the toolbar and tabbed area, so you'll be able to fit more of a webpage on the screen.

-Window Resizer is 100% free to use.
-I looked for a Safari version and saw a couple that were similar, but not of the same brand behind this one, so I can’t say if those are legit or not.
+Window Resizer is 100 percent free to use.
+I looked for a Safari version and saw a couple that were similar, but not of the same brand behind this one, so I can't say if those are legitimate.

-Wistia - I recently discovered Wistia from a recommendation from Caleb over at Fizzle.co when I was asking around for where I might be able to host videos for my course, Breakthrough Blogging.
-After using it for about 6 months now, I’m really loving it.
-It’s great for organizing videos that you want presented in a high-quality manner, and what’s most impressive are the analytics that come with the videos that you upload.
+Wistia: I recently discovered Wistia from a recommendation from Caleb when I was asking around for where I might be able to host videos for my course, * Breakthrough Blogging.
+After using it for about six months now, I'm really loving it.
+It's great for organizing videos that you want presented in a high-quality manner, and what's most impressive are the analytics that come with the videos that you upload.
 I can see, for example, in each of the videos I have in my course, what parts people are paying the most attention to, and where people are losing interest.
 As an owner of a course and someone dedicating to producing the best, most helpful content I can, this information is extremely valuable.

 I'm still discovering new features and things about Wistia every time I sign in that make me love it even more, so if you're going to be creating a membership site and will be including videos in it, I highly recommend Wistia for your media storage solution.

-There is a free 2-week trial, and then monthly fees depending on how many videos you want to upload and how much bandwidth you’re going to use.
+There is a free two-week trial, and then monthly fees depending on how many videos you want to upload and how much bandwidth you're going to use.

 To save even more time (on both Camtasia and Screenflow) I upload my finished videos directly from the application onto my YouTube account.

 What About You?
 What Web Apps Do You Use?